Subscribe To My YouTube Channel!

-Back in 1987, Capcom gave birth to the Mega Man series that is still going strong today.
-The success of the franchise is the result of clever level designs, interchangeable weapons, and unique boss fights.
+Back in 1987, Capcom gave birth to the Mega Man series which is still going strong today.
+The success of the franchise is the result of clever-level designs, interchangeable weapons, and unique boss fights.
 Today, I’m reviewing the first Mega Man game for the original Nintendo.
 Let’s just get this out of the way, Mega Man might have the worst box art ever but let’s hop into this Mega Man review!

 Mega Man Plot: